microsoft/customer-insights-azure-data-workshop/lab03.md

     ![](images/lab03/media/image5.png)

-1. On the “Set up Azure Synapse Analytics connection” pane, type in a name for this connection, choose the Azure subscription, Synapse workspace (asaworkspace\<suffix>), Storage account (asadatalake\<suffix>), and Container (staging).
+1. On the **Set up Azure Synapse Analytics connection** pane, type in a name for this connection, choose the Azure subscription, Synapse workspace (asaworkspace\<suffix>), Storage account (asadatalake\<suffix>), and Container (staging).